Nominated for the 2023 Association for Recorded Sound Collections Awards for Excellence in Historical Recorded Sound Research

 Everybody knows John Altman’s music, but not so many people know his name.
-Yet he is one of the most prolific composers, conductors and arrangers in history and his saxophone playing has been heard live and on record with many great names.
-In this vivid account of over fifty years in the world of popular music, Altman explains why he is the ‘Hidden Man’, whose scores include such well-known film sequences as ‘Always Look on the Bright Side of Life’ from Life of Brian, which he arranged, conducted and whistled; the tank chase through St. Petersburg in the James Bond movie Goldeneye and the ship sinking in Titanic, with the orchestra playing on deck.
+Yet he is one of the most prolific composers, conductors and arrangers in history, and his saxophone playing has been heard live or on record with many great artists.
+This vivid account of over fifty years in the world of popular music spans the worlds of live performance, recording and composing.
+His scores include such well-known film sequences as ‘Always Look on the Bright Side of Life’ from Life of Brian, which he arranged, conducted and was one of the whistlers; James Bond’s tank chase through St. Petersburg in Goldeneye and the ship sinking in Titanic, as the orchestra plays.

-John Altman has also found time to write, produce and arrange over 4,000 commercials worldwide, and another example of his subtle influence is his theme for the ‘Sheila’s Wheels’ advertisement, which was being whistled and hummed all over Britain during its run on television, yet it’s likely nobody knew its composer.
+John Altman has also written, produced and arranged over 4,000 commercials worldwide, many of which have been whistled and hummed by those who had no idea of the composer.
 Such anonymity coupled with universally-known themes is why Monty Python’s Terry Gilliam named Altman the ‘Hidden Man’.

 Big-time love and props to my long-time brother, John Altman, on the release of Hidden Man.
 From meeting him through our dear friend, Benny Carter, to having him write on the Michael Caine Albert Hall show, to transcribing my score for the Italian Job live performance, I can confirm that he is a rare find!
 Keep on keepin' on my brother, and thank you for all you've done for me and the music community as a whole!

 This is what I have to say about John Altman: Think about it: Without exaggeration, it can be assumed that half the music of the 20th century wouldn’t exist without John’s contribution.
 The other half is rubbish.